What Is Interoperability and Why Is It Important?

 - Lower Costs: Synchronized systems can send and receive information automatically.
 In turn, this takes up fewer resources and costs compared to non-inoperable systems that must request data manually from another system.

-Interoperability By Industry
+Interoperability By Industry:

 - Government: Government organizations can benefit from implementing interoperability, as it can help reduce common obstacles like language barriers, non-compatible systems, and connectivity issues.
 Indeed, this can help these organizations communicate more effectively.

 - Health: Healthcare systems can use interoperability to streamline managing, receiving, and sending updated medical records via electronic systems.
 This includes everything from lab results to billing information.
-Indeed, this positively impacts healthcare professionals quickly accessing a patient’s medical information even if they are not in the organization’s internal systems (e.g., patient visiting from out-of-state or country).
+Indeed, this positively impacts healthcare professionals quickly accessing a patient’s medical information even if they are not in the organization’s internal systems (e.g., patients visiting from out-of-state or country).

 - Telecommunication: Telecommunication providers can utilize interoperability to assist with sending and receiving essential information from different systems.
 Specifically, providers can communicate equipment updates, frequencies, network scale, and signal availability (e.g., radio signals).